joe7575/beduino/manual/manual_EN.md

 The highlighted line with the ">>" marker is the current code line to be executed next.

-You can new single-step through the program with the "Step" button.
+You can single-step through the program with the "Step" button.
 After several steps, you see the value of your variable 'i' in hexadecimal and decimal notation.

 You can set a breakpoint with a double-click on a code line.
 Breakpoints are highlighted